 - Allows email of average BP readings to a healthcare provider or anyone else

-- Will integrate with the BPCorrect clinician portal to automatically share BP measurements and summaries
+- Integrates with the BPCorrect clinician portal to automatically share BP measurements and summaries

 Introductory pricing for the BPCorrect app is $1.99.